What is Forced-Placed Insurance?

 Expanded risk zones and reassessment of property values

 With the changing climate, previously considered low-risk areas may now be prone to flooding, wildfires, or other hazards.
 As a result, insurers are reevaluating risk zones and adjusting premiums accordingly.
 Homes located in areas now deemed higher risk may experience significant premium hikes, regardless of individual homeowners’ claims histories.
+This is true of all properties – cottage, seasonal property, and condo insurance rates may be impacted as well.

 Sustainability concerns over the long-term